Cierra2328/Farkle/README.md

 # Farkle
-This is a WIP Farkle dice game.
+This is a WIP implementation of the Farkle dice game.